-- by using menu command Options / Protected mode.
+- By using menu command Options / Protected mode.
 This command displays password dialog.
-User has to enter password twice to confirm the password is correct.
+User has to enter password twice to confirm the password.
 After password confirmation program switches to Protected mode.
-The entered password is then used to switch off Protected mode. - By reading project, that was previously saved as protected (Protected mode project).
+The entered password is then used to switch from Protected mode back to Normal mode. - By reading project, that was previously saved as protected (Protected mode project).
 For details see File / Save project.